zayiereb/My-Portfolio/README.md

-# Zaviere B. | Cybersecurity Portfolio
+# Zayiere Blount | Cybersecurity Portfolio

 Hi, I’m **Zayiere Blount**
 An aspiring cybersecurity professional currently pursuing my degree at DeVry University.
 This portfolio highlights my hands-on experience with virtual labs, cybersecurity tools, and practical learning from platforms like TryHackMe and academic environments.